f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Pipelines
 =========

-The r10000 and r5000 series of appliances expose internal pipelines (connection paths between internal FPGA's) to the user so that they can plan for the most optimal network connectivity to rSeries to avoid oversubscription. rSeries appliances will have multiple pipelines between FPGA's and each pipelines supports a max bandwidth of 100Gb.
+The r10000 and r5000 series of appliances expose internal pipelines (connection paths between internal FPGA's) to the user so that they can plan for the most optimal network connectivity to rSeries to avoid oversubscription. rSeries appliances will have multiple pipelines between FPGA's and each pipeline supports a max bandwidth of 100Gb.
 Front panel ports are statically mapped to different internal pipelines to distribute load, ideally proper knowlwedge of pipelines and planning will avoid any possible internal oversubscription scenarios.

 If all ports are utilized and running at max bandwidth capacity simulataneously this may result in an oversubsciprion if the maximum bandwidth for the internal pipelines are achieved.
 By exposing the internal pipelines to the user, they can plan ahead and spread external network connections into specific ports to maximize pipeline bandwidth and avoid oversubscription.
 Currently the mapping of ports to internal piepleines is static and not configurable, although F5 may make this a configurable option in the future.